joe-zu/HairFriends/README.md

 ### Description

+This repository contains the resources for the official Hair Friends 2 website.

-Link to deployed application here: [Hair Friends 2 Official Site]()
+Link to deployed Heroku application here: [Hair Friends 2 Official Site]()

 ### Usage

-To use this application, simply input the appropriate values into the input fields and submit this form data with the "submit info" button.
-Then, click the "view PDFs" button to open a separate webpage with the generated PDFs and clicking the "download PDf" button will download the selected PDF
+To use the deployed website, simply navigate to the URL provided above and explore the site.
+To run this application locally, copy this GitHub repository and install the required packages via NPM.
+Then, in your local MySQL database create the database located in the schema.db file.
+After this setup is complete, run the application with node server.js, and you should find the application working on localhost:8080.

 ### Credits